DDT (professional wrestling): Argentine DDT

 The wrestler lifts the opponent onto their shoulders as in an Argentine backbreaker rack and pushes the opponent's legs while still holding the front facelock, flipping them over to the front of the wrestler.
 The wrestler falls down to the mat front-first, driving the opponent face-first down to the mat.

-The move was innovated by Kenta Kobashi.
+Although not its innovator, Kenta Kobashi popularized the move throughout Japan, calling it the Burning Hammer.

 Armbar DDT

 Also called a Single arm DDT or a Jumping armbreaker, this variation of the armbreaker involves the attacking wrestler grabbing the opponent's left or right arm, holding it across their chest, and then falling backwards, dropping the opponent face-first as well as damaging the opponent's arm and shoulder.
 "Beautiful" Bobby Eaton called this the Divorce Court.

 Cradle DDT

 The wrestler applies a front facelock to the opponent, then lifts the opponent into an elevated leg-trap bodyscissors position, and finally fall backwards, driving the opponent head first down to the mat.
-WWE wrestler Paige uses this variation as a finishing move called the Ram-Paige.
+Former WWE and current AEW wrestler Saraya uses this variation as a finishing move called the Knightcap (previously known as Ram-Paige during her time in WWE).
 A variation, known as a hammerlock cradle DDT, involves the attacking wrestler lifting the opponent into a bear hug, applying a hammerlock, then a front facelock, then finally driving the opponent's head into the mat.
-British wrestler Joseph Conners uses this variation, known as the Righteous Kill, and Nia Jax has been utilizing a version of the move since her return from injury.
+British wrestler Joseph Conners uses this variation, known as the Righteous Kill, and Nia Jax has also utilized a version of this move.